Emmanouil Repoulis: Early life

 Of Arvanite origin, and Albanian-speaking at home Emmanouil Repoulis was born in 1863 in Kranidi, Argolis.
 His family, although not particularly well-to-do, belonged to the most prestigious in the area.
-His father was Pantelis Repoulis (or Liepouris), a sailor, and his mother was Paraskevi, nee Lambrou.
+His father was Pantelis Repoulis (or Liepouris), a sailor, and his mother was Paraskevi, née Lambrou.
 He was their third child, and he had four brothers and two sisters.

 He then continued his high school studies in Nafplion and Athens.
 After attending primary and secondary education, he enrolled in the Law School of the University of Athens and engaged in journalism.

 He worked as a proofreader, since 1889, in the newspaper Kathimerini.
 After a year, he became the editor-in-chief of the other well-known newspaper, Akropolis and together with Vlasis Gavriilidis they broadened their horizons to the industrial and commercial issues of the country.

 Work

 Repoulis was the first journalist who criticised through his articles the transactional politics of the day, the 'Old-Party System', the violence of the gendarmes, the militarism, the deviations of the pro-royal officers and in general the problems of the time.
 Later he also collaborated with the newspapers Estia, Neon Asty and Skrip.
 He also wrote articles in many magazines, such as Ellada by S. Potamianos.
 In 1899, he was elected a member of the Greek Parliament for Ermionida.